Skip to Content

 Three general ways to track miles

-In short, the answer to all that is, use whatever method that allows you to capture as many delivery miles as possible.
+What's the best way to track your miles when Dashing?
+In short, the answer to all that is to use whatever method that allows you to capture as many delivery miles as possible.

-I would say that the methods you can use to track fit into one of three styles, in order of accuracy.
+I would say that the methods you can use to track fit into one of three styles:

 • A written manual log.
 You record odometer readings at the start and end of every trip.